yuly-sanchez/IntroSDE-Assignment1/README.md

-# Assignment 01: Reading/Writing objects to and from XML and JSON
+# Assignment 01: ##Reading/Writing objects to and from XML and JSON

-## File XML People
+## People XML File

 ```xml
 <people>